-MNbenefits is transforming how Minnesotans access benefits.
+MNbenefits transforms how Minnesotans access benefits.
 Nine different benefits programs, from SNAP to Housing Support to Emergency Assistance to Child Care Assistance are now available on mobile devices.
 For the first time ever, benefits are also available in an application translated directly into Spanish.
-With its multiple language availability and mobile-friendly format, MNbenefits represents a significant improvement in equitable program access for black, Indigenous, and people of color (BIPOC) applicants.
+With its multiple language availability and mobile-friendly format, MNbenefits represents a significant improvement for equitable program access for Black, Indigenous, and people of color (BIPOC) applicants.